 About Us

 Founded by Wiktor Wysocki officially on the 16th of January 2023, it had its start in September as a smaller ensemble of eight people, made up of a guitar, bass trombone and winds.
 It has now grown to over 48 members, with plans for further growth in the near future.
+Size of the orchestra varies on the repertoire.

 Its focus is on romantic repertoire, alongside new and contemporary tonal compositions and is intended to be, in part, a platform for composers to express their emotions in a colorfully tonal and refreshing way.
+Last season we had 3 pieces by contemporary composers including Andrew Toovey's Red Bird (orch.
+V.Motta), Howard Skempton's Lento, and Mason Ma's Marine: the Womb of All Life.
+We continue this in our second season, inviting 4 composers from the Royal Birmingham Conservatoire to write for the orchestra including Nicholas Paul, Jamie-Lou, Ella-Rose Rayner, James Sharif and a throwback to Wiktor Wysocki's Concerto for Two Guitars.

 About the Romantic-Revival Movement